 Companies across multiple industries want automation but don't want to deal with software.
 They want OK/NOK data so they know the work was done.
 They want a solution that is fast to install, easy to manage.
 And with the PTV they get all that and don't have to worry about software headaches.

 Auto industries have embraced the TCV for brake lines, fuel lines, and other high-speed line type applications where a simple OK/NOK is required.
-The TCV connects into their DC tools and takes advantage of the existing network so they have automated control and OK/NOK reporting.
+The TCV connects to their DC tools and takes advantage of the existing network so they have automated control and OK/NOK reporting.
 Two radio-equipped click wrenches operate simultaneously so both sides of the car can be done at the same time.
 In the brake line world it is about high productivity, short takt times, and simple verification:

 The completely opposite side of the approach with the TCV is the Global Series of Process Monitors/Controllers.
 Why do companies in agricultural equipment, heavy construction equipment, truck production, and others choose the Global 400 error-proofing system?
 The answer is easy.